Inflectra/rapise-documentation/docs/Guide/rvl_editor.md

 RVL is designed to be a simple grid language and it may be edited in any spreadsheet editor supporting `.xls` or `.xlsx` files (i.e. Microsoft Excel)

+## RVL Editor Shortcuts

+- `Shift-Enter` - inserts an empty line after the selected cell.
+- `Ctrl-D` - deletes the line of the selected cell.

 ## See Also

 - [About RVL](visual_language.md)